zanuka/leaderport-core-ui/README.md

 - Multiple leaderboards
 - Time-based competitions

 These additional features would further explore Valkey's capabilities and showcase its versatility in game development scenarios.

-The end result should be useful for game developers, hobbyists, and projects that require high-performance web applications.
+The leaderboard should be useful for game developers, hobbyists, and projects that require high-performance web applications.

 ## Technical Details

 ![VueValkyrie](images/ValkyrieSoars.jpg)

 On the front-end, VueValkyrie will offer a responsive Single Page Application (SPA) designed for optimal performance across both mobile and desktop browsers.
 The UX would include a simple interface to display the leaderboard and allow score submissions.
-In addition, the demo will showcase real-time updates as scores change.
+The demo will showcase real-time updates as scores change.

 ### Front-end Architecture & Stack